Chw41/OffSec-Certification/Offensive Security Certified Professional/OSCP Note.md

 sudo apt upgrade metasploit-framework
 ```
 :::
-### APT-Cache Search And APT Show
+### - APT-Cache Search And APT Show
 :::spoiler

+#### 1. 搜尋套件名稱或描述關鍵字: APT-Cache**
 The APT-Cache search command display much information stored in the internal cache package database.
 Ex. pure-ftpd application
 (1) Find out whether or not the application is presented in Kali linux repository.
 ```